Rush Limbaugh, the reason God invented radio in the first place.

 And a majority of people have been paid to say that man is causing the climate to warm up.

-That enough people have been paid to say so.
+And that's why there's global warming, that enough people have been paid to say so.

-You can't stay that Mr. Limbaugh.
+You can't say that, Mr. Limboy.

-You're attacking the integrity of decent.
+You're attacking the integrity of details.

 No, they've been paid.

-Their entire lifestyles, their standard of living depends on their grants that They get to conduct the studies.
+Their entire lifestyles, their standard of living depends on their grants that they get to conduct the studies.

 And they only get the money if they come up with the right result.

-So enough people have banded together, come up with a consensus.
+So enough people have banded together, come up with a consensus, man is causing the climate to warm.

 Bingo, you got science.